Binding immunoglobulin protein: Mechanism

 The activity of BiP is regulated by its allosteric ATPase cycle: when ATP is bound to the NBD, the SBDα lid is open, which leads to the conformation of SBD with low affinity to substrate.
 Upon ATP hydrolysis, ADP is bound to the NBD and the lid closes on the bound substrate.
 This creates a low off rate for high-affinity substrate binding and protects the bound substrate from premature folding or aggregation.
 Exchange of ADP for ATP results in the opening of the SBDα lid and subsequent release of the substrate, which then is free to fold.
 The ATPase cycle can be synergistically enhanced by protein disulfide isomerase (PDI), and its cochaperones.

 Function

 When K12 cells are starved of glucose, the synthesis of several proteins, called glucose-regulated proteins (GRPs), is markedly increased.
+Utilizing this experimental system, the mammalian GRPs were being cloned and identified in 1981 in the laboratory of Dr. Amy Shiu Lee.
 GRP78 (HSPA5), also referred to as 'immunoglobulin heavy chain-binding protein' (BiP), is a member of the heat-shock protein-70 (HSP70) family and involved in the folding and assembly of proteins in the ER.
 The level of BiP is strongly correlated with the amount of secretory proteins (e.g. IgG) within the ER.

 Substrate release and binding by BiP facilitates diverse functions in the ER such as folding and assembly of newly synthesized proteins, binding to misfolded proteins to prevent protein aggregation, translocation of secretory proteins, and initiation of the UPR.